sambabhouria/nextjs-tailwindcss-twitch-app/README.md

 # Build Twitch with Next JS and Tailwind CSS _Bonus NextAuth.js_

-I recreate Twitch in Next.JS styled with Tailwind CSS and as a bonus we will even add NextAuth.js for authentication using Github & Google! .
+Twitch in Next.JS with Tailwind CSS and as a bonus we will even add NextAuth.js for authentication using Github & Google! .
-Learn the Next.JS basics of next.js routing and the Image component as we take advantage of lazy loading images!
-We will be creating everything from scratch and even using some mock data from https://mockaroo.com and utilizing Headless UI!
+Learn the Next.JS routing and the Image component as we take advantage of lazy loading images! using some mock data from https://mockaroo.com and utilizing Headless UI!

 # Deploy